-The various forms of her teaching career have spanned the private studio for piano, voice, theory, and composition, the junior and high school classrooms, and the college classroom.
-The ultimate challenge for Murray as an educator was homeschooling her three children for their entire educations until they left home for college.
-She considers her greatest achievement to be her three extraordinary children, her relationship with them, and her happy marriage to Tom, her husband of 27 years.
+The various forms of her teaching career have spanned the private studio for piano, voice, theory and composition; the junior and high school classroom; the college classroom; and the kitchen table.
+The ultimate challenge for Murray as an educator was home-schooling her three children through grades K-12.
+She considers her greatest achievements to be her extraordinary children, her relationship with them and her happy marriage to Tom, her husband of 28 years.

 Murray has numerous compositions and arrangements that have been performed by large and small ensembles at the churches and private schools where she has conducted, composed, directed and performed.
-Composer Warren Benson once described Murray as the “consummate doer.”
-She enjoys all aspects of music-making, including performing, conducting, adjudicating, directing musicals, and teaching.
+American composer Warren Benson once described Murray as the “consummate doer.”
+She enjoys all aspects of music-making including performing, conducting, recording, adjudicating, directing musicals and teaching.

 Murray, Coordinator of Keyboard Musicianship for the Theory Department, is highly motivated to develop the whole musician, using the keyboard as a strong visual and kinesthetic tool for teaching theory and musicianship skills.
-Keyboard Musicianship, available online, is a text written by Murray for use in the musicianship classroom, specifically employing the piano to gain a thorough understanding of theory and musicianship concepts.
+She is author of Keyboard Musicianship, a textbook for the musicianship classroom that specifically employs the piano to gain a thorough understanding of theory and musicianship concepts.

-Murray holds a B.M. from the University of Oklahoma, and a M.M. from Southern Methodist University.
-Other studies include three years at the Aspen Music School as well as private instruction at the Juilliard, Mannes, and Manhattan Schools of Music.
+Murray holds a B.M. from the University of Oklahoma and a M.M. from Southern Methodist University.
 Her D.M.A.
 (University of North Texas) remains incomplete.
+Other studies include three years at the Aspen Music School as well as private instruction at the Juilliard, Mannes and Manhattan schools of music.

 Lastly, she likes to throw Beanie Babies at her students and make them laugh both at and with her.